-2 Materials and Methods
+2 Matherials and Methods

 The study was conducted through a literature review.
 The papers analysed refer to the definition and fields of application of the social resilience approach.
-The results of the review are organized to provide an overview of the different definitions of Resilience, the theoretical and methodological approaches to its assessment and implementation in different contexts with a focus on rural communities and food systems.
-Finally a definition of the contribution of Resilience to the Social Assessment, and more in general to the Sustainability framework, will be provided.
+The results of the literature review are organized to first provide an overview of the different definitions of resilience, and other contributions to the understanding of the evolution in the resilience theoretical constructs, dimensions and scope.
+Then different methodological approaches are reviewed to describe and assess different dimension of resilience.
+The last part of the literature review examines examples of the resilience approach application in different contexts, with a focus on rural communities and food systems.
+By considering the different contributions to the definition of the resilience approach characteristics, its dimensions and current applications, the possibility of connecting resilience to sustainability is discussed.
+Finally a logical framework describing the role of resilience in the social assessment and its connections to sustainability is provided.